merliot/hub/README.md

 Merliot Hub is a private, non-centralized IoT device hub, written in [Go](go.dev) and [TinyGo](tinygo.org).

 Securely access your devices from anywhere on the Internet.
-No app required!
+Try it for [Free](#install-on-koyeb-for-free).
+No app required.

 ![](docs/images/phone.png)